frankadrian/homepage/content/post/angular-and-seo-for-google-search-console.md

 After enabling these, the page was rendered immediately by the Google Search Console.
 ![Google Search Console rendered results](/uploads/Screenshot 2019-02-05 at 14.49.47.png "Google Search Console rendered results")

+Hopefully this can help you if you want an Angular Webpage to be indexed by Google SearchBot.